JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 "You think we want to stay here?
 You trapped us here, we want to leave.
 And you're the cheapest taxi, mate.
 But not all is lost.
 We will let you wake up first."

 Before he could say anything, his vision faded to black.
-When it returned to normal, he opened his eyes to the operation room Guardian had brought him
+When it returned to normal, he opened his eyes to the operation room Guardian had brought him.

 *Thank God, it was just a dream...*